 A True Woman’s World

 I wrote a blog the other day about not believing in women’s issues.
-The point I tried to make is that both men and women have issues, and that what I believed in were human issues, non-gender issues, such as fairness and respect for everyone.
-In response, a friend texted me: “You are entitled not to be a feminist.
-A lot of very brave, determined women won you that right.”
+The point I tried to make is that both men and women have issues and that what I believed in were human issues, non-gender issues, such as fairness and respect for everyone.

 Besides, I believe feminists are settling for too little.
 Instead of demanding entry into the so-called “men’s world,” I always thought women should create their own world, not the housewifey world that is usually considered a woman’s world though is merely an adjunct to the man’s world, but a true woman’s world — the world of mysteries, wildness, goddessness that is our birthright.
 A world superior to the world that we were born into.

 But perhaps the structures of this materialistic world are too well-entrenched, and all we can do is change who controls the materials.